Gordon Food Services locations are popping up in new places. What is gfs’ stock? Does Gordon have good prices? Read on to find out.

 Sometimes I even find a food I’ve never heard of before.
 This time it was “sweety drop” peppers.
 I’d want to try one before I’d buy a whole can…but they do look good!

 Almost any spice or herb you might desire is available in a big canister at GFS!
 Although I get great prices by buying in bulk in reused containers at the co-op, I sometimes find an even better price at GFS on those few spices I use in large quantities, like granulated garlic.
-(Be careful about stocking up on spices you use slowly because they do lose flavor over time.)
+(Be careful about stocking up on spices you use slowly because they do lose flavor and nutrition over time.)

 Although Costco has the lowest price on cheddar cheese, GFS has a whole range of cheeses in 2-pound blocks for $5.99 = $3/pound.
 Their Colby-jack is very appealing, sliced up for a cheese-and-crackers plate at a party!